peter-lyons-kehl/no_std_libs/README_NAVIGATION.md

 # SEE SLIDES

-This file is only a part of presentation slides.
+This file is only a part of multiple sets of presentation slides.
 If you are reading this, consider viewing slides instead.
-However, several presentations use this file.
-(Therefore this can't point you to the actual slides.)
+However, this can't point you to the actual slides.
+(Several presentations use this file.)
 See

 - the GitHub project (or its clone/copy) you that referred you to this file; or
 - `index.html` at the root of the actual presentation that referred to this file; or